-The proposed project is anticipated to be operational in 2025.
-The project is anticipated to be built in one phase with project construction anticipated to start no sooner than early 2023 taking approximately 2.5 years to complete.
-Even if construction was to occur any time after the respective dates, the analysis represents "worst-case" since emission factors for construction decrease as time passes and the analysis year increases due to emission regulations becoming more stringent.1
+The proposed project is anticipated to be operational in 2027.
+The project is anticipated to be built in one phase with project construction anticipated to start no sooner than December 24 taking approximately 24 months to complete.
+The construction schedule utilized in the analysis represents a "worst-case" analysis scenario even if construction was to occur any time after the respective dates since emission factors for construction decrease as time passes and the analysis year increases due to emission regulations becoming more stringent.1

-As shown in the California Emissions Estimator Model (CalEEMod) User's Guide Version 2020.4.0, Section 4.3.2 "OFFROAD Equipment" as the analysis year increases, emission factors for the same equipment pieces decrease due to the natural turnover of older equipment being replaced by newer less polluting equipment and new regulatory requirements.
+1 As shown in the California Emissions Estimator Model (CalEEMod) User's Guide Version 2020.4.0, Section 4.3.2 "OFFROAD Equipment" as the analysis year increases, emission factors for the same equipment pieces decrease due to the natural turnover of older equipment being replaced by newer less polluting equipment and new regulatory requirements.